mjziebarth/REHEATFUNQ/README.md

 - Added discovery (on failure) of system NumPy packages in isolated Python build environments in `numpy-include.py`.
 Compile and link against that system NumPy version.
+- Added option to pass random number generator or seed to `HeatFlowAnomalyPosterior` for repeatability.
+- Added option to pass multiple `Anomaly` instances with weights to the `HeatFlowAnomalyPosterior` class.
+This allows the Bayesian treatment of uncertainties in the heat flow anomaly model or parameters.
+The discrete anomaly dimension is included in the treatment of the minimum distance criterion by Monte-Carlo sampling.
+The parameter `n_bootstrap` allows to control the maximum number of Monte-Carlo samples that are generated.

 #### Changed
 - Documentation details and fixes